YOUNG CRITICS MENTORSHIP PROGRAMME

 - Noted poet and critic David Levi Strauss on the value of criticism in the context of art.

-The Arts House launches a new mentorship programme which aims to develop and nurture the next generation of reviewers and arts critics.
-The 1st edition of this 12-month long mentorship will focus on writing book reviews as well as critical essays.
-Mentees will receive guidance and feedback from established writers to hone their skills.
+The Arts House has launched a new mentorship programme which aims to develop and nurture the next generation of reviewers and arts critics.
+The 1st edition of this 12-month long mentorship focuses on writing book reviews as well as critical essays.
+The selected mentees for 2016 are Andrea Yew (image below, centre), Kevin Tan (image below, right) and Laura Kho (image below, left).
+Their mentors are Cyril Wong, Eddie Tay and Toh Hsien Min.